 We are a construction company providing construction services in Residential, Commercial and Institutional buildings.
-Our contracts contain provisions that subject us to liquidated damages for delays in completion of project milestones attributable to us, which are often specified as a fixed percentage of the contract value, subject to certain customary exceptions such as (i) occurrence and continuance of force majeure events, or (ii) delays that are caused due to reasons solely attributable to us.
+Our contracts contain provisions that subject us to liquidated damages for delays in completion of project milestones attributable to us, which are often specified as a fixed percentage of the contract value, subject to certain customary exceptions such as (i) occurrence and continuance of force majeure events, or (ii) delays that are caused due to reasons solely attributable to the client.
+Further, our clients are entitled to deduct the amount of damages from the payments due to us.
 During the construction period as well as the defect notification period after the completion of construction, we are usually required to remedy construction defects at our own risk and costs.
 We are usually responsible for making good the defects during the defect notification period, which can be for a period between 12 to 72 months after completion of work.
 Additionally, under the agreements entered into by us, we are usually required to indemnify our clients and its officers, employees and representatives against all actions, proceedings, claims, liabilities, damages, losses and expenses due to failure on our part to perform our obligations under the contracts.
 Further, we are also required to provide performance guarantees for some of our projects as per the terms of the contracts.